 Back in 2009 I set out to solve an extraordinarily large, yet hidden problem: the dumping of sludge, hazardous industrial waste, plastics, and municipal solid waste.
 Individual Chinese cities each produce 2,000 tons or more PER DAY of sludge (see PDF: Ningbo Sludge Data 宁波市危险废物与污泥处理处置规划).
 More than 65 million tons of sludge are produced in China every year, 80% of which is dumped into the environment, causing considerable pollution which is very difficult to clean up (much more so than air or water pollution).
 Clearly China is our key market but I wanted to develop a product which could be deployed, and maintained, in any developing market.
 Especially in remote areas where we can reach the base of the pyramid and make the largest marginal difference.

 It didn’t matter to me what technology was used, no one cares about the technology.
 What matters is how well you solve the customer’s problem.
-I started out with landfill gas to energy, moved to the other extreme with plasma gasification, found reasonable middle ground with conventional pyrolysis, then discovered microwave pyrolysis around 2011.
+I started out with landfill gas to energy, moved to the other extreme with plasma gasification, found reasonable middle ground with conventional pyrolysis, then discovered microwave pyrolysis around early 2012.
 At that time microwave pyrolysis only existed in the laboratories of a few leading universities though it was clear the technology overcame the design and process limitations of other solutions.
 It was faster than biological processes, more manageable and cheaper than plasma gasification, more energy efficient than conventional pyrolysis, and produced higher quality products than them all.
 The tech just needed to be fully developed, turned into a product, then commercialized.
 That’s all.

 I launched Xingergy, an early version of the startup, in Hong Kong around 2011, recruiting a senior professor from HKUST as technical director plus two physics students from HKU and CHUK to help me out.
 Although the physics students were quite smart it was clear I’d be the one designing and building our first prototype.
 Alex was more likely to drill a hole in himself than the prototype.
 The prototype’s design was based on a paper from Cambridge University whose authors eventually founded Enval, possibly the first microwave pyrolysis startup.